fklemme/Kueue/PROTOCOL.md

 All communication takes place over a single TCP socket connection.
 The clients connect to the server and send an initial "hello" message to distinguish between client and worker.
 All possible messages are defined in [src/messages/mod.rs](src/messages/mod.rs) as structs.
-For a transfer over the network, a message struct is serialized to JSON on the sender and deserialized from JSON back to a struct from the receiver.
+For the transfer over the network, a message struct is serialized into JSON on the sender's side and deserialized from JSON back into a struct on the receiver's side.
 The text-based transfer in the JSON format should make it possible to also implement clients in other languages, e.g., in Python using the `socket` and `json` packages.

 Authentication is currently very simple and no encryption is considered.
 To ensure that no secrets are leaked, authentication is implemented in a simple